iquasere/annotation_paper/README.md

 ## Results analysis

 First, download the proteomes corresponding to the reference genomes.
-Clean the proteomes, build DMND database from them, and align genes called with Prodigal to that database, obtaining the most likely identification of each called gene.
+Clean the proteomes, build DMND database from them, and align genes called with Prodigal to that database, obtaining the most likely identification of each called gene (all this happens in the script ```preprocess_results.sh``.
 ```
 bash annotation_paper/scripts/preprocess_results.sh "" "01032022"
 bash annotation_paper/scripts/preprocess_results.sh "/first_group" "03052022"